-As we were walking through the colorful town of Antigua, we were struck by a sprawling colonial style building with a very familiar red sign.
+As we were walking through the colorful town of Antigua, we were struck by a sprawling colonial-style building with a very familiar red sign.

 We were both thinking the same thing, “This would be a nice place to actually sit down.”
 So, we grabbed two coffees and a cookie to split and sat on the veranda, enjoying the volcano view.
 And this is when the most unexpected thing happened.
 This McDonald's was the first restaurant in Guatemala to actually serve authentic local coffee, a product usually restricted to only truly upscale establishments in that country.

-To this day, that McDonald's in Antigua remains my favorite of all McDonald's around the world and the best place we had coffee in Guatemala.
+To this day, McDonald's in Antigua remains my favorite of all McDonald's around the world and the best place we had coffee in Guatemala.